thchia/react-oidc/README.md

 1.  **There will be url redirects**.
 It is highly recommended to use a routing library like `react-router` to help deal with this.

-2.  **The `redirect_uri` should match eagerly**.
+2.  **The `redirect_uri` should match eagerly (for both login and logout)**.
 You should not render the result of `makeAuthenticator()()` at the location of the `redirect_uri`.
 If you do, you will end up in a redirect loop that ultimately leads you back to the authentication page.
 In the quick start above, a `Switch` from `react-router` is used, and the `Callback` component is placed _before_ `AppWithAuth`.
 This ensures that when the user is redirected to the `redirect_uri`, `AppWithAuth` is not rendered.
 Once the user data has been loaded into storage, `onSuccess` is called and the user is redirected back to a protected route.
 When `AppWithAuth` loads now, the valid user session is in storage and the protected routes are rendered.